This shirt is funny, no doubt.

 White fragility- In which white personhood is characterized by a pathological victimhood that allows for a) white solidarity, with which they symbolically "jump" their non-white opponents in altercations (that they normally start); b) insulation from racial discomfort (which they don't deserve); and c) a covert means for the censorship, incrimination, and subjugation of non-whites.

-White privilege aka white skin privilege- The culmination of benefits given preferentially to white people over people from other races in instances where otherwise, no person from any given group should be favored over another
+White privilege & white skin privilege- The culmination of benefits given preferentially to white people over people from other races in instances where otherwise, no person from any given group should be favored over another

 Whiteness as property- In which whiteness serves as a qualifier for the rights of white people to "things" that are "owed to them".
-(This man's t-shirt evokes this tenet of white supremacy in this way: 'As a white person, I am entitled to being treated humanely.')
+(The Black man's t-shirt evokes this tenet of white supremacy in this way: 'As a white person, I am entitled to being treated humanely.')
 Here, while asking his audience to imagine that he is a white woman, he communicates that he should not be subject to being harassed (or killed) by police.
 A bit of this a) "imagination", and b) whiteness as property is ingrained in the clip from the 1996 movie A Time To Kill below:

 All of a sudden....